balena-io-modules/balena-pine/README.md

 The intention of this module is to provide a ready to use subclass of [pinejs-client-js](https://github.com/resin-io/pinejs-client-js) which uses [resin-request](https://github.com/resin-io/resin-request).

+**THIS MODULE IS LOW LEVEL AND IS NOT MEANT TO BE USED BY END USERS DIRECTLY**.

+Unless you know what you're doing, use the [Resin SDK](https://github.com/resin-io/resin-sdk) instead.

 Installation
 ------------